ycashfoundation/ycash-website/docs/about.md

 Ycash build upon the codebase of Zcash like many other coins, it also *uniquely* builds upon Zcash's blockchain too.
-Therefore, the Zcash community, including the world-class engineers and cryptographers at the Electric Coin Company, have a vested interest in Ycash's success (to the extend that those individuals hold Zcash at the time of the Zcash/Ycash split).
+Therefore, the Zcash community, including the world-class engineers and cryptographers at the Electric Coin Company, have a vested interest in Ycash's success (to the extent that those individuals hold Zcash at the time of the Zcash/Ycash split).

 Ycash is standing on the shoulders of two giants: Bitcoin and Zcash.
 We will